 People with an Enneagram type three personality tend to be ambitious, adaptable, and enthusiastic in their behavior.
 They are driven and love to set and accomplish goals.
 They tend to adjust their roles, actions, and expressions to every setting or people-group in order to best fit each environment.

-Type 3 Personality Traits
+Enneagram 3 Personality Traits

 Enneagram type threes fear failure and worthlessness.
 They hold a subconscious belief that in order to be worthy, they must succeed, or at least be perceived as successful.